yugokato/pytest-smoke/README.md

 ## Markers

-### `@pytest.mark.smoke(mustpass=False)`
+### `@pytest.mark.smoke(*, mustpass=False, runif=True)`
-Collected tests explicitly marked with `@pytest.mark.smoke` are considered "critical" smoke tests while ones without this marker are considered "regular" smoke tests.
+When the feature is explicitly enabled via the `smoke_marked_tests_as_critical` INI option, collected tests marked with `@pytest.mark.smoke` are considered "critical" smoke tests while ones without this marker are considered "regular" smoke tests.
 Additionally, if the optional `mustpass` keyword argument is set to `True` in the marker, the test is considered a "must-pass" critical smoke test.

-By default, this categorization has no impact on the plugin.
-However, when the `smoke_marked_tests_as_critical` INI option is set to `true`, the plugin will apply the following behavior:
+The plugin will apply the following behavior:
-- All collected critical tests are automatically included, in addition to the regular tests selected as part of `N`
+- All collected critical tests with `runif=True` are automatically included, in addition to the regular tests selected as part of `N` (Ones with `runif=False` will be deselected)
-- Execute all critical smoke tests first, before any regular smoke tests
+- Execute critical smoke tests first, before any regular smoke tests
 - If any "must-pass" test fails, all subsequent regular smoke tests will be skipped

+> - The marker will have no effect on the plugin until the feature has been enabled
-> This feature assumes that tests will run sequentially.
+> - When enabled, the plugin assumes that tests will run sequentially.
 It will not work when running tests in parallel using a plugin like `pytest-xdist`

 ## Hooks